Acadian Asset Management LLC Sells 239,961 Shares of Crane (NYSE:CR)

-Acadian Asset Management LLC lessened its stake in shares of Crane (NYSE:CR – Free Report) by 30.4% in the 2nd quarter, according to its most recent disclosure with the SEC.
+Acadian Asset Management LLC cut its stake in Crane (NYSE:CR – Free Report) by 30.4% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The firm owned 550,453 shares of the conglomerate’s stock after selling 239,961 shares during the period.
-Acadian Asset Management LLC owned 0.97% of Crane worth $48,086,000 as of its most recent SEC filing.
+Acadian Asset Management LLC owned approximately 0.97% of Crane worth $48,086,000 as of its most recent SEC filing.

-Several other hedge funds have also bought and sold shares of CR.
-First Horizon Advisors Inc. lifted its position in shares of Crane by 77.9% in the second quarter.
-First Horizon Advisors Inc. now owns 338 shares of the conglomerate’s stock worth $25,000 after buying an additional 148 shares in the last quarter.
-Larson Financial Group LLC lifted its position in shares of Crane by 1,845.5% in the second quarter.
-Larson Financial Group LLC now owns 428 shares of the conglomerate’s stock worth $25,000 after buying an additional 406 shares in the last quarter.
-Money Concepts Capital Corp purchased a new stake in shares of Crane in the fourth quarter worth about $25,000.
-Orion Capital Management LLC purchased a new stake in shares of Crane in the first quarter worth about $28,000.
-Finally, JFS Wealth Advisors LLC increased its stake in Crane by 768.3% during the second quarter.
-JFS Wealth Advisors LLC now owns 356 shares of the conglomerate’s stock worth $28,000 after acquiring an additional 315 shares during the last quarter.
-Institutional investors own 85.91% of the company’s stock.
+A number of other hedge funds also recently made changes to their positions in the business.
+Victory Capital Management Inc. increased its position in shares of Crane by 158.6% during the 2nd quarter.
+Victory Capital Management Inc. now owns 2,066,021 shares of the conglomerate’s stock worth $145,108,000 after purchasing an additional 1,267,104 shares in the last quarter.
+Congress Asset Management Co.
+MA increased its position in shares of Crane by 8,917.0% during the 2nd quarter.
+Congress Asset Management Co.
+MA now owns 596,837 shares of the conglomerate’s stock worth $53,067,000 after purchasing an additional 590,218 shares in the last quarter.
+Bank of New York Mellon Corp increased its position in shares of Crane by 91.2% during the 2nd quarter.
+Bank of New York Mellon Corp now owns 1,032,379 shares of the conglomerate’s stock worth $74,505,000 after purchasing an additional 492,442 shares in the last quarter.
+Brown Advisory Inc. increased its position in shares of Crane by 5,940.8% during the 2nd quarter.
+Brown Advisory Inc. now owns 467,256 shares of the conglomerate’s stock worth $26,621,000 after purchasing an additional 459,521 shares in the last quarter.
+Finally, Norges Bank acquired a new stake in shares of Crane during the 4th quarter worth about $45,726,000.
+Institutional investors and hedge funds own 85.91% of the company’s stock.

 Crane Announces Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 13th.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, December 13th.
 Investors of record on Thursday, November 30th will be paid a $0.18 dividend.
 The ex-dividend date of this dividend is Wednesday, November 29th.
-This represents a $0.72 annualized dividend and a yield of 0.72%.
-Crane’s dividend payout ratio (DPR) is currently 9.54%.
+This represents a $0.72 annualized dividend and a dividend yield of 0.72%.
+Crane’s dividend payout ratio (DPR) is presently 9.54%.

 Crane Company, together with its subsidiaries, manufactures and sells engineered industrial products in the Americas, Europe, the Middle East, Asia, and Australia.
 The company has three segments: Aerospace & Electronics, Process Flow Technologies, and Engineered Materials.
 The Aerospace & Electronics segment supplies critical components and systems, including original equipment and aftermarket parts, primarily for the commercial aerospace, and the military aerospace, defense, and space markets.